-However, as the 83 FR 40314 allows for an expansion of activities, this amended Action Plan includes comprehensive recovery programs in the areas of Housing, Infrastructure, Economic Recovery, Planning, and Multi-Sector efforts, as shown in the image below.
+However, as the 83 FR 40314 allowed for an expansion of activities, the Action Plan Amended 2 (Substantial)included comprehensive recovery programs in the areas of Housing, Infrastructure, Economic Recovery, Planning, and Multi-Sector efforts, as shown in the image on the following page.
 Budget changes to allocate sufficient funding into these programs are described at the end of this Executive Summary.

 The Puerto Rico Department of Housing (PRDOH) has been appointed by the Governor of Puerto Rico as the responsible agency for the administration of the CDBG-DR grant program in close collaboration with the Central Office of Recovery, Reconstruction and Resilience (COR3).
 PRDOH is committed to the responsible, efficient, and transparent administration of the CDBG-DR funds allocated to the Island.
 PRDOH has the financial management systems, policies, procedures, and practices necessary to uphold fiscal responsibility as demonstrated to HUD.
 PRDOH will use procedures, systems, and monitoring strategies that encompass cross-cutting regulatory requirements including: HUD regulations, civil rights, environmental regulations, labor standards, fair housing law, citizen participation, and recordkeeping.
 PRDOH will use these procedures to ensure compliance with Pub.
-L. 115-56, as amended, and corresponding Federal Register Notices.
+L. 115-56 and Pub.
+L. 115-123, as amended, and corresponding Federal Register Notices.